 Located slightly inland, a mile or so to the southeast of its famed sibling The Bluffs, the unimaginatively named South course at Arcadia Bluffs opened for play in 2018.
 The Golden Age Chicago Golf Club (one of America’s most exclusive and intensely private clubs) was the blueprint for the daily fee South course, drawn up by Fry/Straka Global Golf Course Design.
 Warren Henderson, architect of the original Bluffs course, provided management supervision throughout the project.

-Despite being good friends with Dana Fry, Ron Whitten – who collaborated with Fry and Michael Hurdzan at Erin Hills – was sceptical about the South’s design because Whitten suffers from “MacRaynor Fatigue.
+Despite being good friends with Dana Fry, Ron Whitten – who collaborated with Fry and Michael Hurdzan at Erin Hills – was skeptical about the South’s design because Whitten suffers from “MacRaynor Fatigue.
 That’s the condition brought about by seeing an excessive number of courses designed in the fashion of C.B.
 Macdonald and his sidekick Seth Raynor.”
-However, Golf Digest’s architecture editor changed his tune after previewing the South course prior to its official opening.
+However, Golf Digest’s former architecture editor changed his tune after previewing the South course prior to its official opening.

 “It’s the putting surfaces that raise the South Course to a level of interest even above the famed Bluffs Course.
 They look huge but play small.
 The 40-yard-deep 7th green has false sides left and right flowing into flanking bunkers.
 The horseshoe-shaped green on the par-3 12th, which, with its squared off front edges looks like a magnet to me, has 15 feet of false front on the right prong, 20 feet of false front on the left prong and a back half that’s a banked-turn of unpinnable slope.
 So 12 is actually a wide, shallow green that could prove difficult to hit and hold.
 Even trickier is the big 15th green with a tiny pot bunker front and center and a humpback ridge running front to back, everything else drifting off left and right toward sand.
 That’s followed by the large wedge-shaped green on the 246-yard par-3 16th, with a beveled front left edge that kick balls down a 30-yard slope of tightly mown bent grass.
 All are original concepts that I predict future generations will study and emulate.
 They’re that imaginative.”